brandon-vaughan/creed-cms/src/pages/index.md

         ownership of a successful and recently-sold web development firm, Mr.
         Vaughan serves Creed Productions as the firm’s lead web developer and information technology specialist.
-His primary responsibility involves applying the firm’s initiatives and projects to cutting-edge, forward-thinking web, messaging, visual media, and other technology platforms.
+His primary responsibility involves applying the firm and its work to cutting-edge and forward-thinking web, messaging, visual media, and other technology platforms.
       image: /img/meeting-space.png
       name: Brandon R. Vaughan
       title: Chief Technology Officer
     - bio: >-
+        A marketing, research, and business growth expert with over 15 years of specialized corporate experience, including a senior-level role in the rapid growth and profitable sale of a multi-million-dollar firm, Mr.
-        With over 15 years of senior-level corporate financial and marketing management experience, including years as Chief Financial Officer and Chief Marketing Officer, Mr. Gomez serves Creed Productions as the firm’s lead marketer and financial planner.
-His primary responsibilities involve research and planning to market Creed Productions and its related entertainment initiatives.
+        Gomez serves Creed Productions as its lead marketing specialist and director.
+His primary responsibilities involve research and planning to promote Creed Productions and its related entertainment initiatives.
       image: /img/meeting-space.png
       name: Pablo Gomez
-      title: Chief Marketing and Financial Officer
+      title: Chief Marketing Officer
     - bio: >-
         Mr. Amisano holds a Juris Doctorate and has over ten years of experience as a senior-level corporate General Counsel.
 A trusted partner, he